mserafin20/react-counter/README.md

 # react-counter

+## Discription
-A counter made using react to show number of times that my sister and I empty the dishwasher
+A counter made using react and vite to show number of times that my sister and I have each emptied the dishwasher